Moving to Poland

 Warsaw is the beating heart of Poland.
 A modern European city with strong nightlife, thriving green spaces, and Europe’s wildest river, it also has a much higher percentage of English speakers than the rest of the country, helping to ease your transition into Poland.

-Most accommodations are available either to buy or to short-term rent, with many landlords taking advantage of summer tourism by renting properties for a few months at a time at most.
+Most accommodations are available either to buy or to short-term rentals, with many landlords taking advantage of summer tourism by renting properties for a few months at a time at most.

-Long-term rentals do exist, but tend not to be advertised so it is useful to have someone to help you with the process.
+Long-term rentals do exist but tend not to be advertised so it is useful to have someone to help you with the process.
 There are, however, a large variety of accommodations available, from rooms in city centre apartment blocks to semi-detached houses and villas.
 Housing agencies should be able to help you find places to live for at least six months.
 Santa Fe temporary housing assistance.

 Although more and more schools and universities are offering classes taught in English, non-Polish speakers may wish to opt for the international schools, located in many of Poland’s major cities.
 Most of them are in Warsaw and offer the International Baccalaureate (IB).